groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-svgz-files-groupdocs-merger-java/_index.md

 ```

 ### Feature: Saving Merged Files

 After merging, save the result into a specified directory.

 #### Step 1: Save Merged File

-Ensure your output directory is writable and then use the `save` method:
+Ensure your output directory is writable, then invoke the `save` method to write the combined SVGZ to disk.

 ```java
 import com.groupdocs.merger.Merger;